-Whirlpool service technicians are trained to fulfill the product warranty and provide after-warranty service, anywhere in the United States.
+Whirlpool designated service technicians are trained to fulfill the product warranty and provide afterwarranty service, anywhere in the United States.

-To locate the authorized Whirlpool service company in your area, you can also look in your telephone directory Yellow Pages.
+To locate the Whirlpool designated service company in your area, you can also look in your telephone directory Yellow Pages.